GSA/digitalgov.gov/content/posts/2015-05-04-helpful-resources-to-help-make-your-content-mobile-friendly.md

 ---
+url: /2015/05/04/helpful-resources-to-help-make-your-content-mobile-friendly/
 date: 2015-05-04 10:00:43 -0400
-title: 'Helpful Resources to Make Your Content Mobile-Friendly'
+title: Helpful Resources to Make Your Content Mobile-Friendly
 summary: 'Smartphones make up 75% of the mobile market&mdash;which makes mobile-friendliness a must for government agencies.
-With the recent update to Google’s search algorithm, or what some are calling Mobilegeddon, the case for building a mobile-friendly site becomes even stronger.
+With the recent update to Google&rsquo;s search algorithm, or what some are calling Mobilegeddon, the case for building a mobile-friendly site becomes even stronger.
 For many government organizations, responsive Web design (RWD) has been the answer to their mobile question.'
-authors: [kdaniel]
+authors:
+  - kdaniel
 categories:
   - Content
   - Mobile